peitalin/pokedex_graphql_postgres_EG/README.md

 1. Setup PostgresQL databse on AWS RDS.

-2. Launch graphql-express server.
+2. Write resolver functions to connect Graphql api with Postgresql database (defined in: `server.js`).

-3. Write resolver functions to connect graphql with Postgresql database.
+3. Launch Graphql-express server.

-4. Navigate to localhost:4000/graphql and experiment with graphql queries.
+4. Navigate to `localhost:4000/graphql` and experiment with Graphql queries.